-- (4) a fund manager (including an exempt fund manager) with any investment company, mutual fund, unit trust or other person, whose investments such fund manager manages on a discretionary basis, in respect of the relevant investment accounts: - (5) a financial or other professional adviser (including a stockbroker) with its client in respect of the shareholdings of the adviser and persons controlling, controlled by or under the same control as the adviser (except in the capacity of an exempt principal trader or exempt fund manager); - (6) directors of a company (together with their close relatives, related trusts and companies controlled# by such directors, their close relatives and related trusts) which is subject to an offer or where the directors have reason to believe a bona fide offer for their company may be imminent; - (7) partners; - (8) an individual (including any person who is accustomed to act in accordance with the instructions of the individual) with his close relatives, related trusts and companies controlled# by him, his close relatives or related trusts; and - (9) a person, other than an authorised institution within the meaning of the Banking Ordinance (Cap.
+- a company, its parent, its subsidiaries, its fellow subsidiaries, associated companies of any of the foregoing, and companies of which such companies are associated companies; - (2) a company with any directors (together with their close relatives, related trusts and companies controlled# by any of the directors, their close relatives or related trusts) of it or of its parent, subsidiaries or fellow subsidiaries; - (3) a company with any of its pension funds, provident funds and employee share schemes; - a fund manager (including an exempt fund manager) with any investment company, mutual fund, unit trust or other person, whose investments such fund manager manages on a discretionary basis, in respect of the relevant investment accounts; - (5) a financial or other professional adviser (including a stockbroker)\ with its client in respect of the shareholdings of the adviser and persons controlling#, controlled by or under the same control as the adviser (except in the capacity of an exempt principal trader);

+- (6) directors of a company (together with their close relatives, related trusts and companies controlled# by such directors, their close relatives and related trusts) which is subject to an offer or where the directors have reason to believe a bona fide offer for their company may be imminent; - (7) partners; - (8) an individual (including any person who is accustomed to act in accordance with the instructions of the individual) with his close relatives, related trusts and companies controlled# by him, his close relatives or related trusts; and - (9) a person, other than an authorised institution within the meaning of the Banking Ordinance (Cap.
 155) lending money in the ordinary course of business, providing finance or financial assistance (directly or indirectly) to any person (or a person acting in concert with such a person) in connection with an acquisition of voting rights (including any direct or indirect refinancing of the funding of the acquisition).
-Def-2 July 2018 [#] See Note 1 at the end of the definitions.

-^{} See Note 2 at the end of the definitions.
+See Note 1 at the end of the definitions. \ See Note 2 at the end of the definitions.